 Spironolactone is a drug usually prescribed for patients with heart problems, high blood pressure and fluid retention.
-It can also have hormonal effects by blocking the action of androgens, "male hormones", that are normally produced by women in low levels.
-Some women have raised levels of androgens or increased sensitivity to normal levels of androgens and this can lead to skin disorders.
-Spironolactone thus can be used in the management of these conditions.
+It can also have hormonal effects by blocking the action of androgens (male hormones) that are normally produced by all women in low levels.
+Some women have raised levels of androgens or increased sensitivity to normal levels of androgens, and this can lead to skin and hair disorders.
+Spironolactone can be used in the management of these conditions.